ldd - list dynamic dependencies of executable files or shared objects

 Observing lazy loading can also reveal objects that are not required to satisfy any references.
 These objects, in this example, libnsl.so.1, are candidates for removal from the link-line used to build the object being inspected.

-A superuser should use the –f option only if the executable to be examined is known to be trustworthy.
-The use of –f on an untrustworthy executable while superuser can compromise system security.
-If the trustworthiness of an executable is unknown, a superuser should temporarily become a regular user.
-Then invoke ldd as this regular user.
+A privileged user should use the –f option only if the executable to be examined is known to be trustworthy.
+The use of –f on an untrustworthy executable while having access to non-basic privileges or authorizations can compromise system security.
+If the trustworthiness of an executable is unknown, the user should temporarily become a regular user, then invoke ldd as this regular user.

 A dependency that is defined by an object but is not bound to from that object is an unreferenced dependency.
 A dependency that is not bound to by any other object when file is loaded is an unused object.